mpresill/PlotsConfigurations/Configurations/VBS_ZV/2016_Jul22/CFGupdates.md

 > removed non-essential variables in "variables_reduced.py"

 > added two folders "boosted", "resolved" to help splitting submission into the two categories and speed up a little bit

+> Updated JET PU ID SF in nominal histograms: before we were erroneausly using 'PUJetIdSF' in nominal histos, but ‘Jet_PUIDSF_down’ (other implementation) for nuisances.
+NOW WE USE ONLY ONE!
+(FIXED changing nominal to ‘Jet_PUIDSF’ as it is very similar but should be computational less expensive and identical from physics p.o.v.)